Bayou City Service Corps

 To apply for a fellowship, visit the Episcopal Service Corps website.

 Fellow applications round 1 deadline is January 21.
 However, applications will be accepted until all positions are filled.
-The service year is August, 2014 to mid-July, 2015.
+The service year is August 4, 2014 to July 17, 2015.